What's Captain America's favorite dessert? An American Apple Pie, of course! And this one has a red, white, and blue piecrust shield.

 Cut out pieces from parchment paper, following the size directions below, to make the concentric rings, circle, and star.

-Step 2: Make the dough
+Make the dough

 Cut butter into the flour mixture, then divide the mixture between four bowls.

-Step 3: Make the filling
+Make the apple filling

 Peel, core, and slice the apples.
 Toss them with the spices and sugar.

-Step 4: Shape and fill the bottom crust
+Shape and fill the bottom crust

-Roll out the dough for the bottom crust and fit it into your pie plate, crimping the edges.
+Fit it into your pie dish, crimping the edges.
 Fill the crust with the apples and drizzle them with sweetened condensed milk.

-Step 5: Make Captain America's shield for the top
+Make Captain America's shield for the top

-Roll out the red dough and cut out two circles.
-Place them on the pie.
-Roll out the white crust and cut out a circle and a star.
-Place the white ring on the pie.
 Roll out the blue dough and cut out a circle.
 Place it in the center of the pie with the white star on top.
 Chill the pie for a short time.

-Step 6: Bake the pie
+Bake the pie

 Tips:

-💬 What do you think of this pie?
-Leave a comment below!
+💬 Did you make and devour this recipe?
+Leave a comment below.

 📖 Recipe

-Captain America's All-American Apple Pie
+Captain America's American Apple Pie

 SAVE THIS RECIPE OR POST!